Spacetime geometry of acoustics and electromagnetism: Completing the geometric descriptions

-That these corrections have been so successfully neglected in practice is thus strong \emph{experimental evidence} that the Lorentz-FitzGerald causal gauge conditions that assume $W_e=W_m=0$ are satisfied \emph{physically} in most experimentally probed regimes.
+That these corrections have been so successfully neglected in practice is strong \emph{experimental evidence} that the Lorentz-FitzGerald causal gauge conditions, $W_e=W_m=0$, are actually required \emph{physically} and are not optional partial gauge constraints.

 The standard electromagnetic Lagrangian density also gets corrections from the power fields,

 However, this standard Lagrangian density does not respect all symmetries of the full complex vector potential $z_{\rm em}$, so requires more fundamental correction.
 An alternative Lagrangian density that is properly invariant under the \emph{dual-symmetric gauge symmetry}, $z_{\rm em}\mapsto z_{\rm em}e^{I\theta}$, of its vacuum equation of motion $\nabla^2z_{\rm em} = 0$, is \cite{Dressel2015-ex},